 As an organisational partner of the Fundraising Institute of Australia, we comply with the standards of Missions Interlink and we also engage Bentleys Brisbane (Audit) to perform a thorough audit on our financial reports each year.

-We also have a voluntary, independent seven-member board who work to ensure all activities of our organisation are in accordance with our constitution and to whom the executive leadership team of Compassion Australia are accountable.
+We also have a voluntary, independent board who work to ensure all activities of our organisation are in accordance with our constitution and to whom the executive leadership team of Compassion Australia are accountable.

 Is it sustainable?